Panic Attacks and Panic Disorder

 Some people with agoraphobia experience anxiety in sunlight, some in dimming light.
-Heat is also a major factor in panic disorder.
-There is a dramatic increase in panic and agoraphobia during the summer, primarily because heat increases pulse rate, dizziness, and dehydration.
-There are more opportunities to be outside where the individual feels more vulnerable.
-The individual fears that he or she will have a panic attack in these situations,.
+Heat is a major factor in panic disorder–there is a dramatic increase in panic and agoraphobia during the summer, primarily because heat increases pulse rate, dizziness, and dehydration and there are more opportunities to be outside where the individual feels more vulnerable.
+The individual fears that, in these situations, he or she will have a panic attack.

 What is the cause of panic disorder?

 Many situations that people with panic disorder fear may be situations that were historically truly dangerous.
 For example, being trapped in a tunnel could lead to suffocation or collapse.
 Heights may be dangerous, and in open fields, the individual is more susceptible to predators (like lions or wolves).
 As a result, we now view many of the fears of agoraphobia as reminiscent of these earlier instinctive and adaptive fears.
 However, these situations are not dangerous today.